GrafiteInc/Docs/docs/utilities/forms.md

 ## HTML Snippets

 Within the fields section of the Form Object you can also place some HTML snippets.
 These can help with spacing and UI layouts.
-The Snippets included in FormMaker are:
+The Snippets included in Forms are:

 ```
 OpenDiv